Tucker Carlson

 Tucker Carlson Now

-In August 2023, Russian propaganda media Russia Today's head Margarita Simonyan first claimed that Tucker Carlson wanted to interview Vladimir Putin.
-A month later, the journalist confirmed his intentions and said he had planned the conversation earlier but his meeting with the Russian president had been deliberately sabotaged by the White House.
-Carlson was convinced of the need for the interview, stating that the majority of Americans actually 'knew nothing about what was happening in Russia and Ukraine'.
+In August 2023, Russia Today head Margarita Simonyan first claimed that Tucker Carlson wanted to interview Vladimir Putin.
+A month later, Carlson confirmed his intentions and said he'd planned the interview earlier but claimed the White House had deliberately sabotaged his meeting with Putin.
+Carlson defended the need for the interview, saying most Americans 'knew nothing about what was happening in Russia and Ukraine.'

 Tucker Carlson and Vladimir Putin